Syncfusion AI Assistant

 }

-Step 3: Create a Custom AI Service
+Create a Custom AI Service

-1. Create a new file named MyCustomService.cs
+1. Create a new file named ClaudeInferenceService.cs in the Services folder.

-2. Add the Syncfusion namespace
+2. Add the following implementation:

 using Syncfusion.Blazor.AI;

-public class MyCustomService : IChatInferenceService
+public class ClaudeInferenceService : IChatInferenceService

 {

-private readonly ClaudeAIService _ClaudeService;
+private readonly ClaudeAIService _claudeService;

 {